Skip to Content

 Get Skillful Guidance Through the Probate Process

 Probate is a notoriously complex area of the law that has the potential to frustrate, confuse, and overwhelm.
-If you have been named Executor of a will, you need a seasoned lawyer on your side to help you carry out your duties efficiently and properly.
+If you have been named executor of a will, you need a seasoned lawyer on your side to help you carry out your duties efficiently and properly.
 In Plano, the law firm you need is Crain & Wooley.
-Our experts focus solely on estate planning and probate matters, so you can feel confident in our qualifications and the quality of our representation.
+Our Plano probate lawyer focuses solely on estate planning and probate matters, so you can feel confident in our qualifications and the quality of our representation.

 Crain & Wooley is ready to represent your best interests.
-Call (972) 945-1610 now to connect with an experienced Plano probate attorney.
+Call (972) 945-1610 now to connect with our skilled Plano probate attorney.

 What Is Probate?

-Probate is the a legal process where estate assets and property previously owned by a deceased person is analyzed and transferred to loved ones.
-The court oversees the payment of outstanding debts by the decedent (deceased person) and the distribution of their assets -- this is also known as probate administration.
+Probate is a legal process where estate assets and property previously owned by a deceased person are analyzed and transferred to loved ones.
+The court oversees the payment of outstanding debts by the decedent (deceased person) and the distribution of their assets — this is also known as probate administration.

 Types of Probate in Texas